-LAW

-s.16 Local Government Finance Act 1992.

-Can appeal against a decision of the billing authority in relation to a chargeable dwelling or liability;

-Must appeal in writing to the billing authority; BA has two months to respond

-If still dissatisfied with decision or no response within 2 months, can then appeal to the Valuation Tribunal;

-Good practice to let taxpayers know about appeal rights other than just on annual leaflet.

-Schedule 3 LGFA - Also have the right of appeal against penalties but can appeal directly to Valuation Tribunal.
+- s.16 Local Government Finance Act 1992. - Can appeal against a decision of the billing authority in relation to a chargeable dwelling or liability; - Must appeal in writing to the billing authority; - BA has two months to respond; - If still dissatisfied with decision or no response within 2 months, can appeal to the Valuation Tribunal; - Good practice to let taxpayers know about appeal rights other than just on annual leaflet. - Also have the right of appeal against penalties.
+Schedule 3 LGFA can appeal directly to VT though.

-Any Questions?? ismethurst@dukeslimited.co 07960816448

-RATING & VALUATION